 Choose the optimum resolution for your system to ensure the best fit.
 Determine the intended resolution for the monitor you have, and then choose a cable that best matches that resolution.
 Don't just consider price; you should also base your decision upon product use and the environment it is located.

-If you need further help to find the right VGA cable, live chat with our tech support!
+If you need further help to find the right VGA cable, !

-Here at C2G, we offer FREE technical support for all of our products, period.
-We have 3 ways to help you:
+C2G offers FREE tech support tools for all of our products, period.
+We have 4 ways to help you:

 Our Live Chat feature allows you to ask questions and receive answers in real time while you are at your computer!
 It is a quick and convenient way to chat with one of our technical experts without having to stop what you are working on to place a phone call.
 To help us more effectively help you, please be ready with product number, make and model of any equipment you are connecting, operating system (if applicable), etc. The more info you can provide, the faster we can help!